General

 Can I apply to both focus areas?

-You can only submit one application to either Uncovering Talent or Evolve and Export.
+You can only submit one application to either Uncovering Talent or Projects.

 If I meet the eligibility criteria, am I guaranteed funding?